IntersectMBO/plutus/doc/docusaurus/docs/essential-concepts/plutus-core-and-plutus-tx.md

 ## Further reading

 The formal details of Plutus Core are in its [specification](https://github.com/IntersectMBO/plutus#specifications-and-design).

-The design is discussed in our [technical report](https://plutus.cardano.intersectmbo.org/resources/plutus-report.pdf).

 PIR is discussed in [_Unraveling recursion: compiling an IR with recursion to System F_](https://iohk.io/en/research/library/papers/unraveling-recursion-compiling-an-ir-with-recursion-to-system-f/).